"Who's the Girl Scout?," an acquaintance asked when she saw my sash and this magazine article on my front table.

 "You do?," one asked incredulously.

-"Yes I do," I said, "I love Girl Scouts, learning things with my friends, earning badges.
+"Yep and I bet you'll keep yours forever too," I said, "I love Girl Scouts, learning things with my friends, earning badges.
 I'm basically you, only a lot older."

 She giggled and said, "Cool."